How You Can Help

 - COVID Symptom Tracker – You can download this app to self-report daily, even if you don’t have any symptoms.
 This will help scientists identify: high-risk areas in the UK; who is most at risk, by better understanding symptoms linked to underlying health conditions; how fast the virus is spreading in your area.

-- SMA Voices – Please share your tips and ideas for dealing with self-isolation and staying at home.
+- Community Voices – Please share your tips and ideas for dealing with self-isolation and staying at home.
 You can read ones we've already published from people here.
 If you have anything you’d like to share, or if you’ve seen any resources you think others may find helpful, please email firstname.lastname@example.org

 - Covid Mutual Aid UK is a group of volunteers supporting local community groups organising mutual aid throughout the covid-19 outbreak in the UK.
 Information about this new organisation is here.
 Click on the tab at the top to find your local group.